I like working with small business owners for web design. My best clients either work for themselves or have less than 5 full-time employees.

 Like everyone who hates the thought of sales calls all day, I didn’t want others cursing at me because they viewed it as a spammy tactic.

-My strategy was to use Google to find local businesses that had an old website in need of an update.
+My strategy to find clients was to use Google to find local businesses that had an old website in need of an update.
 I searched in almost every industry – dentists, lawyers, contractors, chiropractors, personal trainers, etc.

 I sent one specific e-mail to a man with an accounting website.